August 14

 Coffee and The Added Ingredients

-The café chains usually have sugary, creamy drinks of coffee that have a lot of carbs that are not healthy.
+The café chains usually have sugary, creamy drinks coffee that have a lot of carbs that are not healthy.

 There can be insulin resistance if we regularly consume coffee drinks that are high in carbs and also in saturated fat.
 That with time can lead to T2D.